 A new mother is surrounded by people advising her on healthy eating during pregnancy.
-Even those who have not experienced pregnancy advise about ideal diet plan for expectant woman.
+Even those who have not experienced pregnancy advice about an ideal diet plan for an expectant woman.

-First of all educate yourself which nutrients are most important during pregnancy for healthy development of your baby. e.g. Folic Acid, Protiens and Iron are most important nutrient for a pregnant woman.
-Know more about Nutrients During Pregnancy here
+First of all, educate yourself which nutrients are most important during pregnancy for a healthy development of your baby e.g. Folic Acid, Proteins and Iron are the most important nutrients for a pregnant woman.
+Know more about Nutrients during Pregnancy here

 Below foods are selected based on common nutrients needs of Indian Pregnant women.

-1. Soaked Almonds: Soak almonds overnight and eat the first thing in morning.
+Soak almonds overnight and eat the first thing in the morning.